 However, in the UK, it is essential to remember that CBD oil must remain compliant with local laws.
-In the UK that means that CBD oil must not contain more than 1mg of THC.
+In the UK that means that CBD oil must not contain more than 1mg of THC, please note that THC vale liquid is legal as this makes you high.
 Additionally, EU regulations also state that every CBD product must contain less than 0.2% THC.
 This is why it is best to leave it up to the professionals and only purchase CBD oil from a licensed and compliant source that is backed by independent third party testing.

 Disclaimer: All of our products are not intended to diagnose, treat or cure any disease.
 It is recommended to check with doctor before starting a new dietary supplement program.
 All CBD products sold have less than 0.2% THC content and abide by both EU an UK law.